todogroup/ospology/ospo-book/content/en/03-chapter.md

 Once you have a certain familiarity with open source maturity models, you can start to use one to build your strategy and create your plan.

-The OSPO Japan Local Meetup Working Group, supported by the TODO Group and OpenChain, has been developing a simple frequently asked questions (FAQ) guide about OSPOs.
+The OSPO Japan Local Meetup Working Group, supported by the TODO Group and OpenChain, has been developing a simple Frequently Asked Questions (FAQ) guide about OSPOs.
 This guide aims to answer questions at each step of the OSPO maturity model, which categorizes different open source activities from stage 0 to 4, and outlines the role of the OSPO at each level.

 Here are some highlights from their work to inspire you: